PacktPublishing/Full-Stack-Web-Development-with-Remix/3-deployment-targets-adapters-and-stacks/bee-rich/README.md

 # 3. Deployment Targets, Adapters, and Stacks

 In this chapter, we will introduce you to BeeRich, the demo application used throughout this book.
-BeeRich is a simple personal finance app that allows you to track expenses and your income.
+BeeRich is a simple personal finance app that allows you to track your expenses and income.
 Each chapter will add more features to BeeRich and focus on a specific topic.

 ## Getting started

 **Welcome!** BeeRich is a dashboard-like application that mimics both personal and enterprise use cases.
-BeeRich is a personal finance management application that helps you stay on top of your bee - pardon me - bookkeeping.
+BeeRich is a personal finance management application that helps you stay on top of your beekeep - pardon me - bookkeeping.
 Well, at least that’s the goal.
 There is nothing much there yet.
 In every chapter, we will add more code to this application.

 Every chapter has a dedicated folder in this repository.
 You will find a README.md file in each folder that contains instructions on how to get started.
 Starting with the next chapter, you will find a `start` folder in each chapter folder.
 This folder contains the code that you will start with.
 The `solution` folder contains the code that you will end up with.